otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Prekey owner's instance tag (INT)
   The instance tag of the client that created the prekey.

-Prekey owner's User Profile (USER-PROF)
-  As described in the section "Creating a User Profile".

-Prekey owner's Prekey Profile (USER-PROF)
-  As described in the section "Creating a Prekey Profile".

 Y Prekey owner's ECDH public key (POINT)
   First part of the one-time use prekey value.